Living in Bangkok: Live Local, Eat Local

 But these challenges are offset by a great many benefits: more lasting friendships, deeper insights into the local culture, a slower pace of life, greater autonomy, less work, and a sense of contributing to the host

-How To Live as a Local In Bangkok
+How To Live Closer to Locals In Bangkok

 - Avoid the expensive expat regions of Sukhumvit Rd and Silom/Sathorn.
 Instead, consider living in areas less popular with foreigners, such as the Victory Monument, Chinatown, or Thonburi areas.